 There is no perfect European rail journey planner yet.
 Usually, the international journey planner of Deutsche Bahn (the German state-owned railway) is very good at finding connections between any two cities in Europe – even if you don’t go via Germany.
 You can change the duration of transfer (i.e. the minimum amount of time between trains).
 If you decide to make an overnight stop in a city, it is best to try to look for two separate itineraries with two searches.

 Night trains are a comfortable option for long distances.
-You can find an overview of night trains in Europe on this map (it’s from 2020, but it gives a good overview).
+You can find an overview of night trains in Europe on this interactive map.

 In mid-June and mid-December, timetables change in most countries, so don’t worry if the travel planner shows you no available connections after a timetable change – probably, the data is not ready yet.
 In the meantime, you can look for your connection before the timetable change and assume that the timetable will not change much (this is definitely good enough to get a rough idea of journey times).

 Apart from journey planners, the website The Man in Seat 61 is a great resource on train travel in Europe: You can select the closest big city to your home and the website will provide you with detailed routes to many common destinations.

 2. Booking tickets